• Skip to primary navigation

 Home » Europe » Germany

 This postcard-perfect town in Bavaria becomes even more magical at Christmastime!
-Here’s everything you need to know about Bamberg’s Christmas market, plus lots of photos.
+Here’s everything you need to know when planning a trip to Bamberg’s Christmas market, plus lots of photos.

 A woman smiling in front of paper stars at a German Christmas market